 Expect Turmeric to trade sideways: Angel Commodities

-According to Angel Commodities, Turmeric to trade sideways on expectation of some consolidation at current levels as prices have touched lowest for the contract.
+According to Angel Commodities, Turmeric to trade sideways on expectation of some consolidation at current levels as prices has touched lowest for the contract.

 Angel Commodities' report on Turmeric

-NCDEX Turmeric prices plunge about 11.7% this week tracking weak physical market prices amid lower demand from industrial buyers and reports of higher stocks available in the country.
+NCDEX Turmeric prices recover a little on Monday after plunge more than 11% last week.
+The recovery is due to lower level buying and on expectation that the prices have touched its floor for the season.
+During the current season there was lower demand from industrial buyers and higher stocks available in the country.
 Turmeric arrivals in the country are lower in first 7 days of May at 11,528 tonnes compared to 20,703 tonnes during April (1-7), as per the Agmarknet data.

 Outlook